 What is an IEP?

-An IEP is a written statement that maps out an education program that was specifically designed to meet a select child’s education needs.
+An IEP is a written statement that maps out an education program that was specifically designed to meet a select child’s education requirements.
 If a child receives special education services, they must have an IEP that will serve two purposes.
 First, it should outline reasonable learning goals for the child.
 Second, it should highlight the services the school district will provide for the student.
 The IEP will be reviewed annually in order to determine whether the educational goals are being met or if they need revision.

 The IEP will examine not only a student’s weaknesses, but their strengths as well.
 It will set goals for the student and educators to meet and ideally will help foster the success of the student.
 All IEPs must contain information such as: